alilein1990/my__homepage/README.md

 # Homepage from Alina L.

-This homepage was coded as part of the CF course.
-It includs my work, my contact details and some information about me.
+This homepage was programmed as part of the CF course.
+It contains my work, my contact details and some information about me.

-It includs HTML & CSS.
-Some of the CSS components are grid, flexbox, @media and @supports.
+It contains HTML and CSS.
+Some of the CSS components are Grid, Flexbox, @media and @supports.